-They shouldn’t be seen as a panacea, but their absence is often a sign the provider hasn’t been properly audited or isn’t focused enough on security to go through the process — so it’s an effective way to weed out your short-list.
+They shouldn’t be seen as a panacea, but their absence is often a sign the provider hasn’t been properly audited or isn’t focused enough on security to go through the process — so it’s an effective way to weed out your shortlist.

 Chris.
 Publicly available information can also be a useful indicator.
 For example, search for their software in your device’s app store.
 When was the last update?
-If it’s more than a few months, it could indicate less-than-ideal proactiveness.
+If it’s more than a few months ago, it could indicate less-than-ideal proactiveness.
 You can also check if they’re available on governmental procurement platforms — such as G-Cloud in the UK.
-If so, it’s a guarantee the solution has been vetted for government use.
+If so, it’s a guarantee that the solution has been vetted for government use.